Investing in raw materials

 If you want to trade and invest all by yourself eToro is currently Europe’s online brokerage champion.
 You can trade in stocks, commodities, crypto and other currencies.
 Templates allow you to invest directly in a variety of sectors.
 Don’t invest unless you’re prepared to lose the money you invest.

 With Freedom24, European-based and NASDAQ-listed, you can trade over a million global stocks, ETFs and U.S. bonds.
 Often at the lowest rates.
-Next to trading it offers 3.88% savings interest on uninvested euro balances and 5.31% on USD free cash balance.
+Next to trading it offers 3.15% savings interest on uninvested EUR and 4.81% on USD free cash balance.

 With the platform Trade Republic, you can invest in 10,100 stocks and ETFs.
 Start investing in fractional shares from 1 euro.
-You also earn 4 percent interest on uninvested balances.
+Deposits can easily be done by Google or Apple Pay.
+You can also earn 3.25 percent interest on uninvested balances.

 Raw material ETFs